dmerrill6/terminal-test-react-app/README.md

 ## Note

-This is a quick example and contains some bad practices such as hardcoding the API Keys and other env dependent vars.
+This is a quick example and contains some bad practices such as hardcoding the API Keys and other env dependent variables.

 ## How it works